Tesla may post profit with Model 3 surge, but is it repeatable?

-SAN FRANCISCO (Reuters) - When Tesla Inc (TSLA.O) posts third-quarter results on Wednesday, Chief Executive Elon Musk may show off a long-promised quarterly profit, as production of his Model 3 electric sedan takes off.
+SAN FRANCISCO (Reuters) - When Tesla Inc posts third-quarter results on Wednesday, Chief Executive Elon Musk may show off a long-promised quarterly profit, as production of his Model 3 electric sedan takes off.
 But the real question is whether any such gains will be sustainable.

 Since May, Musk has pledged to post quarterly profits in the second half of this year as it gained traction with production, and deliveries, of its new Model 3 sedan.